Boeing says 787s for United Airlines are delayed

-(Reuters) - Boeing Co (BA.N) said delivery of at least two 787 jets for United Airlines (UAL.N) was taking longer than expected, a surprise hitch in delivery to its first U.S. customer that is set to disappoint some customers wanting to ride the new fuel-efficient aircraft.
+Oct 30 (Reuters) - Boeing Co said delivery of at least two 787 jets for United Airlines was taking longer than expected, a surprise hitch in delivery to its first U.S. customer that is set to disappoint some customers wanting to ride the new fuel-efficient aircraft.

 Boeing said it is working diligently to complete United Airlines’ next 787s for delivery but that the process is “taking a few days longer than anticipated.”